Lamp you have to teach

 Democratic, inclusive and engaging experiences through first stages of personal training of ML algorithms.
 Human-AI relationship developing over time as the agency of the artefact shifts.

 A working prototype of a Silly Lamp, lamp that does nothing unless you teach it, was deployed in participants houses for 24- and 72-hours user sessions.
 Insights from the experiments, iterations and user studies formed a silly object aesthetics and set of recommendations for engaging ML experiences.
-This work was selected to be part of Student Research Competition and was presented at CHI’18 in Montreal.
+This work was was presented at CHI’18 in Montreal & CHI’19 in Glasgow.

 - 10 weeks